wurmlab/sequenceserver/README.md

 Unit tests for the React frontend are written using React Testing Library and jest.

+One option for installing jest: `npm install --save-dev jest`

 To run a single test :

 `npm run test -e "test name"`